-Hello, and welcome to Common By Nature – my humble blog, online diary and sightings board.
+Hello, and welcome to Common By Nature – my humble blog, journal, and sightings board.
 It’s name derived from a half-hearted witticism involving my surname and personal interests that, over the years, appears to have stuck.

 In terms of my specific interests, it is difficult to pinpoint just where my affections lie as, truthfully, all aspects of the natural world fascinate me.
-Indeed, I much prefer to think of myself as a generalist when it comes to wildlife; equally as enthralled by bees and botanicals as I am birds, mammals and other, dare I say, more charismatic creatures.
-I truly am equally as happy grubbing about on all fours in search of snails and slugs as I am tucked up in my local bird hide, sipping coffee and ogling Avocets.
-Something, I hope, that will shine through on this blog, with a wide-range of topics covered and the plethora of places visited (and discussed) on my quest for wild intrigue.
+Indeed, I much prefer to think of myself as a generalist when it comes to wildlife; equally enthralled by bees and botanicals as I am by birds, mammals, butterflies and any other group of creatures.
+I am just as happy grubbing about on all fours in search of snails and slugs as I am tucked up in my local bird hide, sipping coffee and contently ogling Avocets.
+Something, I hope, shines through on this blog: in the wide range of topics covered and the plethora of places visited (and discussed) on my quest for wild intrigue.

 Elsewhere, things appear to be progressing nicely; with additional work published in Fieldsports Magazine, the Harrier, Dragonfly News, the Entomologist’s Record and the Northumberland Gazette.
 And further articles, written about myself by others, appearing in the Countryman, the Morpeth Herald, and the News Post Leader.

 At present, I write regularly for Northumberland Wildlife Trust – covering my region and her wildlife in both a series of monthly blog posts and longer articles published in their quarterly magazine: Roebuck.
-I also, and on a rather proud note, manage my own e-magazine – New Nature – which aims to provide an outlet for the creative talents of young naturalists and inspire hope in the next generation of environmentalists.
-With this role involving no end of editing, social media, promotional and administrative work, as well as elements of team management, recruitment and, on occasion, writing: all of which is conducted on a purely voluntary basis.
+I also, and on a rather proud note, manage my own e-magazine – New Nature – which aims to provide an outlet for the creative talents of young naturalists and inspire hope in the next generation.
+This role involves no end of editing, social media, promotional and administrative work, as well as elements of team management, recruitment and, on occasion, writing: all of which is conducted on a purely voluntary basis.
 Establishing the magazine has proven to be one of the most challenging projects I have undertaken to date, yet has also proven the most rewarding.
 With many of our young contributors having been noticed (and commissioned) by larger, more mainstream outlets due to their work in New Nature.